Goddess of Democracy (Hong Kong): Sculptor's entry visa controversy

-Upon hearing that his works had been seized by police, the sculptor decided to go to Hong Kong on his own initiative to seek an explanation from the government, and to examine the sculpture for possible damage whilst in police custody; he boarded a plane from Los Angeles on 31 May, but was refused entry into Hong Kong.
+Upon hearing that his works had been seized by police, the sculptor decided to go to Hong Kong on his own initiative and to examine the sculpture for possible damage whilst in police custody; he boarded a plane from Los Angeles on 31 May, but was refused entry into Hong Kong.
 Chen, who has visited Hong Kong twice before, had arrived at the airport on the night of 1 June.
 Democratic Party legislator James To acted as Chen's lawyer during his two-hour interrogation by the authorities.
 To said Immigration officials questioned Chen about his visit, and summarily deported him for refusing to sign a document saying he agreed to leave.
 Although Immigration officers told To during the interrogation that "no decision had been made," To said he was informed 15 minutes after leaving (at 3 am) that Chen would be repatriated.
 To said that Chen was hurriedly put on a plane before an appeal could be launched: "I requested the legal [expulsion] order to be faxed from the immigration office [so that I could respond].
 Before I received the document at 9.50 am, I was told at 9.40 am Chen was on the plane."
 James To decried the "dirty tricks" employed, and said that people were very annoyed that Hong Kong was denying "a very humble sculptor" entry for political reasons.

 Chen said the Hong Kong government's denial of his entry was an edict of the central government in Beijing.
 He continued: "The confiscation of my statue was due to the sensitivity of history that happened 21 years ago, which was reflected in my sculpture."
-Chen's wife said that her husband had gone to Hong Kong to get an explanation from the government, and admitted that he considered he was testing to see if the Hong Kong Basic Law was still being upheld, and said she was disappointed that Hong Kong had changed so much in just 13 years.
 The immigration department issued a statement saying it would not comment on individual cases, and that it "handles all entry applications in accordance with the law and prevailing policies and having due regard to individual circumstances".
 Secretary for Security Ambrose Lee denied that the government had a blacklist: "The Immigration Department works in accordance with established policies and laws of Hong Kong.
-It has to take into account the interests of Hong Kong when deciding who can come and who cannot come.
+It has to take into account the interests of Hong Kong when deciding who can come and who cannot come."